ACCESS-NRI/access-hive.org.au/docs/model_evaluation/model_evaluation_getting_started/model_variables/index.md

      <img src="../../../assets/model_evaluation/netcdf_example.png" alt="Example of a three-dimensional data array" width="25%"/>
  </div>

-ACCESS-NRI strives for comparable model outputs for easily model evaulation.
+ACCESS-NRI strives for comparable model outputs for easily model evaluation.

 We therefore support projects like the Coupled Model Intercomparison Projects (CMIP) and the use of common data formats and variables.